 Destinations to explore in Ecuador

 Ecuador is abundantly blessed with experiences that are likely to be once-in-a-lifetime for visitors.
-The Galapagos Islands are unlike anywhere else on the planet thanks to endemic wildlife that cannot be found anywhere else on the planet.
+The Galapagos Islands are unlike anywhere else on the planet thanks to its remarkable endemic wildlife.

 Quito and Cuenca are also the perfect city trips for visitors to South America.
 Both places have well-preserved historic architecture and plenty of places for sampling delicious Ecuadorian food.